blocksds/sdk/examples/audio/readme.md

 This folder contains examples of how to use the audio functions of libnds.

 - `microphone`: Record audio from the microphone, displays it, and plays it back.
+- `play_sounds`: This shows how to play different types of audio with libnds.